maketext/many-table/README.md

 And can use with Commercial Use.
 Many Stallings Company will do.

+---

+We now develop "digital signature on published report" part.

 ## Login
 The login account information is determined during the test phase.